 • Uncomfortable airplane seats

-The good news is that with productivity planning, businesses can reduce these travel-related issues that can lead to stress, burnout, and idle time.
+The good news is that with productivity planning, businesses can reduce these travel-related issues that can lead to stress, burnout, and lost time.

 How can you maximize productivity while traveling?